Pabau GO app

 Do I need separate forms for Botox, Juvederm, and CoolSculpting treatments?

-Can I use a digital allergan treatment form instead of paper?
+Can I use a digital Allergan treatment form instead of paper?

 Yes — digital forms integrate with patient records, support audit trails, and enable secure aftercare delivery, provided the platform complies with GDPR (UK) or HIPAA (US).